This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 If you’re planning on camping on your road trip in America, find a REI store for all your gear or shop on Craigslist for second-hand supplies.

-6. The National Parks in the USA Are Amazing
+6. Get A National Parks Pass For The Amazing National Parks in the USA

 One of my favourite aspects of travel in the USA are the amazing National Parks.